-Toyota 4runner owners have reported 57 problems associated with suspension (under the suspension category).
+Toyota 4runner owners have reported 86 problems related to suspension (under the suspension category).

 See all problems of the 1999 Toyota 4runner.